spikegrobstein/capistrano-mailgun/README.md

 ### mailgun_recipients (required for notify_of_deploy)

-An array of email addresses who should recieve a notification when a deployment completes.
+The email address as a string or an array of email addresses who should recieve an email from `notify_of_deploy`.

 You can optionally only specify just the part of the email address before the @ and `Capistrano::Mailgun` will automatically append the `mailgun_recipient_domain` to it.
 See `mailgun_recipient_domain`.

+If you omit the domain and don't specify `mailgun_recipient_domain`, a error will be raised.

 ### mailgun_cc